awtproject/InteractiveASL/README.md

 ## Acknowledgments

 * Special Thanks to Prof. Dr. Chatti and Dr. Muslim to support us during this class project.
-* ASL Numbers and Sign Language Alphabet collection by [Stephanie Leeson](https://thenounproject.com/DesignPirate/) has been used on the proyect.
+* ASL Numbers and Sign Language Alphabet collection by [Stephanie Leeson](https://thenounproject.com/DesignPirate/) has been used on the project.